Dengue Fever: Symptoms, Causes and Treatments

 The risk of mosquito infection is positively associated with high viremia and high fever in the patient; conversely, high levels of DENV-specific antibodies are associated with a decreased risk of mosquito infection.
 Most people are viremic for about 4-5 days, but viremia can last 12 days.

-Maternal transmission
+Maternal Transmission

 The primary mode of transmission of DENV between humans involves mosquito vectors.
 However, there is evidence of the possibility of maternal transmission (from a pregnant mother to her baby).
-While vertical transmission rates appear low, the risk of vertical transmission is seemingly linked to the timing of the dengue infection during the pregnancy.
+While vertical transmission rates appear low, the risk of vertical transmission is seemingly linked to the timing of the dengue infection during pregnancy.
 When a mother does have a DENV infection when she is pregnant, babies may suffer from pre-term birth, low birth weight, and fetal distress.

-Rare transmission cases via blood products, organ donation and transfusions have been recorded.
+Rare transmission cases via blood products, organ donation, and transfusions have been recorded.
 Similarly, the virus’s transovarial transmission within mosquitoes has also been recorded.

 Treatment for Dengue Fever